Yotlan/football-world-history/courses/learn-java/README.md

 ### ON LINUX

-Follow these steps to install java on your computer :
+Follow these steps to install java on your computer (also work for Ubuntu built-in Windows 10):
 - Launch the **Terminal** application (type terminal on your search bar)
 - Enter the following command in your terminal : `sudo apt update` to update all what we need an update
 - Enter the following command in your terminal : `sudo apt install openjdk-18-jdk` to install the last JDK version